-Kingston (Jamaica), June 28: Middle order batsman Marlon Samuels says West Indies cricket has emerged from the doldrums and is on the rebound after years of disappointing performances.
+Kingston (Jamaica), June 28 (IANS/CMC) Middle order batsman Marlon Samuels says West Indies cricket has emerged from the doldrums and is on the rebound after years of disappointing performances.

 Samuels made his comment as the Caribbean side prepares to tackle India and Sri Lanka in the Celkon Mobile Cup tri-nation series starting here Friday.

 "The great thing about West Indies cricket right now is that we are competing and winning games, not like back then when we were losing games," said Samuels.

 "And not just in the Caribbean but also outside it, the fans are coming back.
 So that is motivating us to win more games so that we can win back the fans' hearts plus put West Indies cricket back on top."